-Remote working, physical distancing and self-isolation due to the Covid-19 (coronavirus) pandemic are changing the way we live our lives from day to day.
-As a nation, we are adapting well but now more than ever, we must look after our mental health and be especially mindful of how much alcohol – and why – we are drinking.
+Remote working, physical distancing and self-isolation due to the Covid-19 (coronavirus) pandemic has changed the way we live our lives from day to day.
+As a nation, we have adapted well but now more than ever, we must look after our mental health and be especially mindful of how much alcohol – and why – we are drinking.

 It’s normal to experience stress or anxiety about our ongoing public health emergency and this can have an impact on how we are feeling, thinking and behaving.
 Half of Irish adults report drinking alcohol as a way to cope with problems, stress, and anxiety and younger adults are even more likely to use alcohol in this way.
 Alcohol is an unhelpful coping strategy; it won’t help to make you feel better and can worsen problems.

 If you, like so many others have shared with us on Instagram and Facebook, are drinking more alcohol than usual and more often, to manage boredom, anxiety or stress, we have some tips and advice to help.
 While we are all rightly preoccupied with protecting our families and homes from Covid-19, let’s also make sure that we are looking after our physical health and wellbeing long after this is behind us.

 - Limit or cut out alcohol completely: If you catch yourself reaching for a glass of wine of bottle of beer to reduce stress or fill free time at home, make a change.
 Have plenty of non-alcoholic alternatives in the house, and put them within easy reach.
 Store alcohol out of sight, or remove it from your shopping list for now.
 Create a list of activities to do instead: listen to a podcast, read a book or start a DIY project you’ve been putting off.
 Read tips for mindful drinking at home